z1996xm/BIGTREETECH/docs/M8P.md

 ## **Introduction**

-<p>BIGTREETECH MANTA M8P is a 32-bit printer motherboard developed by the 3D printing team of <br> Shenzhen Big Tree Technology Co., Ltd. for Klipper firmware.
-You can simply plug in the core<br> board to run the Klipper firmware, which greatly simplifies the connection between the motherboard and <br>the Raspberry Pi, and saves a lot of space.
-Moreover, the BTB connector is designed to install CM4 or<br> other solutions to solve the current expensive problem of CM4.<br></p>
+<p>BIGTREETECH MANTA M8P is a 32-bit printer motherboard developed by the 3D printing team of Shenzhen Big Tree Technology Co., Ltd. for Klipper firmware.
+You can simply plug in the core board to run the Klipper firmware, which greatly simplifies the connection between the motherboard and the Raspberry Pi, and saves a lot of space.
+Moreover, the BTB connector is designed to install CM4 or other solutions to solve the current expensive problem of CM4.</p>

 ## **Announcements**